siennathesane/cesiumdb/README.md

 ## License

 CesiumDB is licensed under GPL v3.0 with the Class Path Exception.
-This means you can link to CesiumDB in your project without having to open source your project.
+This means you can safely link to CesiumDB in your project.
 So it's safe for corporate consumption, just not closed-source modification :simple_smile:

 If you would like a non-GPL license, please reach out :simple_smile: